Great Commission Association of Churches: Maryland political controversy

 In 1986, 12 members of a GCI church ran for state office in Maryland, prompting attention from the national media, and speculation from Maryland political leaders that it was a concerted effort by GCI to enter the political arena.
 None of the GCI church members running for office were thought to have had prior political aspirations, yet many filed papers to run on the same day, June 30.
 In a Washington Post article, GCI leaders denied formal involvement, stating that each person's decision to run was made independent of GCI leadership.
 On September 11, 1986, The Montgomery County Sentinel reported that none of the candidates won election.

 University of Guelph Ban

-In 1989, the GC's campus ministry was banned from the University of Guelph, located in Ontario, Canada.
+In 1989 the movement's campus ministry was banned from the University of Guelph after university officials cited concerns about the group's practices.

 Responses to criticism

 Tom Short, 'Setting Great Commission's record straight'

 On April 21, 1988, "The Diamondback" published an article by GCI's National Student Director, Tom Short, in which he defended the movement against an article written by Denny Gulick, professor of Mathematics at the University of Maryland, which charged that the movement was a "destructive cult."
 He also defended the movement against charges from the Cult Awareness Network that the movement was a cult, stating that CAN was the avowed enemy of anyone who claimed to have a life-changing experience and implying that Gulick had not looked into GCI with an open mind as had his mother.